Azat228/Game_RISCV/README.md

-# Multiplayer Snake Game
+# Multiplayer games

+A classic snake game with embedded multiplayer support for up to 3 players, featuring persistent score storage in EEPROM <br>
-A classic snake game with embedded multiplayer support for up to 3 players, featuring persistent score storage in EEPROM.
+A classic breakout game with embedded multiplayer support for up to 3 players, featuring persistent score storage in EEPROM.

 ## Features

-- Multiplayer support for 3 simultaneous players
+- Multiplayer support for 3  players
 - Persistent high score storage in EEPROM
 - Simple name selection system

 ## Controls

 ### Name Selection (At Startup)
-Choose your player name from the predefined options:
+Create your names, and then choose any names you like
-- *Button 1*: Select name "John"
+- *Button 1*: First Name
-- *Button 4*: Select name "Alice"
+- *Button 4*: Second Name
-- *Button 7*: Select name "Ken"
+- *Button 7*: Third Name
+### Game Selection (At Startup)
+Choose the game you like
+- *Button 3*: Snake Game
+- *Button 9*: Breakout Game

 ### Score Management